Novel Adaptive Schemes for Hyperbolic Conservation Laws

-and the minmod function is defined by ${\rm minmod}(a,b):=\frac{{\rm sgn}(a)+{\rm sgn}(b)}{2}\min(|a|,|b|)$. \begin{rmk} The ODE system \eref{2.1} has to be numerically integrated using a sufficiently accurate and stable ODE solver.
+{\bf Remark 2.1\,\,} The ODE system \eref{2.1} has to be numerically integrated using a sufficiently accurate and stable ODE solver.
 In the numerical examples reported in this paper, we have used the three-stage third-order strong stability preserving (SSP) Runge-Kutta method, which reads as (see \cite{Gottlieb01,Gottlieb11})